 Do take note!
 Prospective Students cannot apply for residency in Denmark using the application page or the OD1 application form if they are a citizen of the United Kingdom (UK), as they are not EU citizens.
 Instead, they must use the BR1 application form and the Brexit application pages.

-The educational institution in Denmark and the student must both provide the information sought for the processing of the application.
+The educational institution in Denmark and the student must both provide the information sought for the processing of the study visa application.
 This is necessary if an applicant wants to apply for a residence permit as a student.

 Please be aware that when a student submits his/her application at the Visa Application Centre, there is a 30 USD service fee in addition to the fees to DIS or SIRI and the Danish Consulate General.
+Before the application is approved, the Consulate General cautions against making any final trip plans, especially buying non-refundable airline tickets for a specific date.

 There is a single application form for Study, Sports, and Cultural Visa for Indian students wishing to pursue higher education in Denmark.
 The following details are requested from the applicants: